GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/10_using_modifiers.rst

 This shows there are four modifiers in this installation of Ramble.
 Two very general modifiers in this list are ``lscpu`` and ``intel-aps``.
 Modifiers are allowed to behave in different ways.
-Their functionality should be documented at a high-level through the ``ramble mods info`` command.
+Their functionality should be documented at a high-level through the ``ramble info --type modifiers`` command.
 To get information about the ``lscpu`` modifier, execute:

 .. code-block:: console